Advisor Tips: The Comprehensive Exam

 Advisees will seek guidance if they desire to complete their program with the Comprehensive Exam.
-Advisors often have questions about the purpose and procedures of the exam themselves.
+Advisors themselves often have questions about the purpose and procedures of the exam.
 Guidelines have been developed to help the advisor understand the exam and respond to students.

 In preparation for the exam, the advisor may share the following with his/her students.